Has Senegal Filed CAS Appeal Against CAF’s Decision to Award Morocco 2025 AFCON Trophy?

 The updated FIFA rankings have been widely shared on X:

-In the interim, the focus shifts to Lausanne, where CAS is based.
-Until the paperwork is submitted, the case remains on hold, even as tensions continue to rise.
+In the interim, the focus shifts to Lausanne, where CAS is based, with the case remaining on hold, even as tensions continue to rise.

 Read also

-Should the matter proceed, CAS will have the final say on one of the most contentious AFCON decisions in recent memory.
+Should the matter proceed, the court would have the last say on one of the most contentious AFCON decisions in recent memory.

 Senegal star ready to return AFCON medal